 FMS and CMP seem to be caused by a cascade of disturbances and resulting malfunctions.
-No pathogen (germ or virus) has been found that might be a cause, but that does not mean there isn’t one.
+No pathogen (germ or virus) has been found that might be a cause of Fibromyalgia, but that does not mean there isn’t one.
 It is certain that there are electrolyte disturbances.

 Electrolytes are minerals that carry electrical charges — some positive and some negative.
 Electrolytes are found in the blood stream, in body fluids, within cells, and between cells.
 The concentration of electrolytes on opposite sides of cell membranes is very important to health.

 The positively charged electrolytes – sodium, potassium, and calcium – are involved in conducting nerve impulses and must be balanced properly with negatively charged electrolytes for nerves to send messages or to rest.
 It is calcium that causes impulses to travel from one neuron to the next, and calcium metabolism is at the center of the problem.